|David M Laz posted in Facebook (Unfortunately, I can no longer find the link)|

 That's one long bridge [over the eastern connector tracks], probably enclosing a conveyor, connecting two buildings of BWAY Corp., a manufacturer of steel and plastic containers.
 Note the covered hoppers and metal silos likely holding plastic pellets.
 Located at approximately 33rd St. and S. Kilbourn Ave., Chicago, IL, along the former Chicago & Illinois Western.

-Update: Ed has a 2007 Flickr photo of "Manufacturer's Junction Railway EMD model SW-1 switcher and short freight train," and a 1987 Flickr photo of a southbound BRC switcher.
+Update: Edward has a 2007 Flickr photo of "Manufacturer's Junction Railway EMD model SW-1 switcher and short freight train," and a 1987 Flickr photo of a southbound BRC switcher.

 Robert Daly posted three photos with the comment:

 Hawthorne Tower at the crossing of IC's Iowa Division with the Belt Railway, March 9 75.
 Back in the 70s, when railroads were at their low point, nosy railfans could usually talk their way into towers and other locations that would get you arrested today.